 And this is a trend that is likely to continue.
 Google Trends shows how more and more people are looking for a remote job than ever before.

 And it's not just employees who benefit.
 Both employees and employers benefit from remote work.
 Research shows that people who are allowed to work remotely are less stressed, more productive, and perform 13% better than those who have to go into the office.
 In fact, 1 in 4 employees said they would take a pay cut of over 10% to stay working from home.
 But there are also challenges to remote work.

-So whether you want to stay where you are or move somewhere else, working remotely can be a great option.
+Regardless of whether you want to stay where you are or move somewhere else, working remotely can be a great option.

 But it's not always easy to find remote jobs, let alone get hired for them.
 A lot of recruiting and hiring is based on in-person opportunities.